Lydia Mak

 Lydia Mak Ho Yi (born 29 April 1999) is a Hongkonger footballer who plays as a defender for Hong Kong Women League club Tai Po FC and the Hong Kong women's national team.

-International career
+Career

+Beginning in childhood, she played football with her father.
+After graduating from Good Hope School in 2017, she attended Hong Kong University of Science and Technology, where she studied physics.

 Mak represented Hong Kong at the 2017 AFC U-19 Women's Championship qualification, the 2018 Asian Games, the 2019 EAFF E-1 Football Championship and the 2020 AFC Women's Olympic Qualifying Tournament.